AllYarnsAreBeautiful/ayab-firmware/README.md

 - No overhead for googletest support.

 ## Warning
-Work in progress, not yet fully tested/validated !
+Work in progress, not yet fully tested/validated (not tested against KH270)!